olliethedev/ui-builder/README.md

     from: "@/components/ui/fancy-component",
     // Customizations for the properties auto-form
     fieldOverrides: {
-        className: (layer) => classNameFieldOverrides(layer), // Handle className selection with a custom component
+        className: (layer) => classNameFieldOverrides(layer), // Handle className selection with a custom component that is not a default auto-form component
-        children: (layer) => childrenFieldOverrides(layer), // Handle children selection with a custom component
+        children: (layer) => childrenFieldOverrides(layer), // Handle children selection with a custom component that is not a default auto-form component
-        // You can add overrides for other fields here }
+        // You can add your own component overrides for other fields here }
 };

-// Create the full registry, potentially combining with existing definitions export const myComponentRegistry: ComponentRegistry = {
+// Create the full registry, potentially combining with other component definitions export const myComponentRegistry: ComponentRegistry = {
-    ...primitiveComponentDefinitions, // Include base components if needed
-    FancyComponent: fancyComponentDefinition, // Add your custom component under a unique name
+    FancyComponent: fancyComponentDefinition,
-    // ... add other custom components
 };

 // Then pass `myComponentRegistry` to the UIBuilder prop: